Jason-Whitmore/jpf/docs/Model.md

 ## Features

-Since the idea of a parameterized function is very vague, this abstract class only provides fields for the parameters themselves (implemented as an ArrayList of 2d float arrays) and a simple parameter count variable.
+Since the idea of a parameterized function is vague, this abstract class only provides fields for the parameters themselves (implemented as an ArrayList of 2d float arrays) and a simple parameter count variable.

 The methods provided by the Model abstract class provide the functionality that all parameterized functions have.
 This includes returning the parameters